Friday, November 18, 2016

 Wednesday, October 26, 2016

 Halloween has always been my favorite holiday.
 I love horror movies, and I love barging up to strangers' houses and demanding things.
 So put the two together, and you've got the best day of the year.
 Speaking of, check out these eerie-sistable 35 year-old snapshots commemorating All Hallow's Eve.
-They were taken in Piedmont, California between 1979 and 1982.
+They were taken in Oakland, California between 1979 and 1982.

 Me (as the Pink Panther) on Halloween at 19 Ramona Avenue in Piedmont, California in 1979